 These commands create this code snippet in the

-If you are intending that the bond become part of a bridge, you don't need to specify an IP address.
+If the bond is going to become part of a bridge, you do not need to specify an IP address.

-When networking is started on switch, bond0 is created as MASTER and interfaces swp1-swp4 come up in SLAVE mode, as seen in the
+When networking is started on the switch, bond0 is created as MASTER and interfaces swp1 thru swp4 come up in SLAVE mode, as seen in the

 ip link show command:

 All slave interfaces within a bond have the same MAC address as the bond.
-Typically, the first slave added to the bond donates its MAC address as the bond MAC address, while the other slaves’ MAC addresses are set to the bond MAC address.
+Typically, the first slave added to the bond donates its MAC address as the bond MAC address, whereas the MAC addresses of the other slaves are set to the bond MAC address.

-The bond MAC address is used as source MAC address for all traffic leaving the bond, and provides a single destination MAC address to address traffic to the bond.
+The bond MAC address is used as the source MAC address for all traffic leaving the bond and provides a single destination MAC address to address traffic to the bond.